dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 #### Sundial

-This should be the easiest of them all :skull:.
+This should be the easiest of them all 💀.
 Jokes aside, this part needs to be refactored.
 But, you should get the general idea regardless.
 This module just displays the current **time-of-the-day** value.
 For instance, the time between **17:00 and 17:59** (incl.) will be deemed as